 Preparing to Plant

 When you're planting multiple roses, dig the holes at least 24 to 36 inches apart and leave more space if your roses grow wide.
-Leaving plenty of space allows for air circulation, which cuts down on the risk of powdery mildew and downy mildew.
+Leaving plenty of space between plants allows for air circulation, which cuts down on the risk of powdery mildew and downy mildew.

 Planting Bare-Root Roses